chaz-frank/wildcard-ai/README.md

     4. Navigate back to terminal and add api key to .env file.
 Don't include the "".
         ```bash
         echo NOTION_KEY="API KEY HERE" > .env
+    ### More Info
+    For more info on creating an integration, go to https://developers.notion.com/docs/create-a-notion-integration

 8. Create a page in your notion workspace and grab the id.
 Quickest way is to grab the url and find the id in it.
     - Example: